jadijadi/gittutorial/all-notes-from-tutorial.md

     the **URL** (https://github.com/user/repo.git) is the data that Git uses to access the remote repository.

+    clonning a project means making a copy of the remote project on your local directory.
+To do so we use this command:
+      ```
+      git clone <remote repository url>
+      ```

 13. **Push to a Remote Repository:**

     To push all the changes from your local `master` branch to a remote repository (usually in the cloud, like GitHub or